cristofercruz/gb-camera-frames/README.md

 ```

 ## Designing your frame image
 Game Boy Camera frames can use up to 96 unique tiles but a frame is made up of 136 tiles so you will need to re-use or pattern some tiles.
 When designing your frame, you can show a grid to be aware of how many unique tiles you've used up.
-The script will ignore unique frames after hitting the 96 tile limit and will re-use the first tile.
+The script will ignore unique tiles after hitting the 96 tile limit and will re-use the first tile.
 The example below uses just 46 unique tiles and a re-used black tile for the rest of the frame.

 ![Designing with grid](docs/frame-unique-tiles.png)